TosbackCgusBridge-Bot/CGUs-versions/Realclearpolitics/Privacy Policy.md

 *   Investigations

 *   Republicans See Reasons for Optimism in 2018 Midterms
-*   Trump Lauds Republican Successes as New Deadlines Loom
+*   House Republicans Working on Averting Another Shutdown
-*   Rep. Nunes Interview With "Special Report's" Bret Baier
+*   Trump on Dem SOTU Reaction: "Can We Call That Treason?"
 *   Pelosi: Tax Overhaul Has Cast a "Dark Cloud" Over Washington
-*   Five Takeaways From Trump's Speech
+*   Trump Lauds Republican Successes as New Deadlines Loom
 *   Presidential Job Approval
 *   Cartoons of the Week